reubenjosephjohn/Workout-App/README.md

     add exercises to it.
 - As a user, I want to be able to view a list of the exercise sessions that I have created.
 - As a user, I want to be able to view all the details of the exercises in a selected session.

+### **Phase 2**
+- As a user, I want to be able to save my exercise sessions to file.
+- As a user, I want to be able to load my exercise sessions from file.